Redtech0inc/TDGameLib/README.md

 <b>Returns:</b>
 >table: will return all values from the given place on in the hierarchy or self.gameMEM if place is nil

+<b>If Unsuccessful:</b><br>
+>string: returns a string as 2nd return value when the value could not be found (helpful if output is error: attempted to perform arithmetic on table value)

 <br>

 #### Image Based Functions